What is logo design? It sounds like the most basic of questions.

 You need your logo to be appropriate.

 In the Financial Sector?
-Possibly not bright pink.
-Although maybe your brand has been setup to be radical and different, so pink would be a great choice!
+Possibly not bright orange.
+Although maybe your brand has been setup to be radical and different, so orange would be a great choice!

 Funeral director?
 Let’s stay away from Comic Sans and bold colourful typography.